‘Survivor’ Castaways Wardog & Rick Devens Give Each Other Sultry Mud Massages

-During this week’s episode of Survivor, the castaways were split up into two teams of four to participate in a reward challenge.
+During this week’s episode of Survivor: Edge of Extinction, the castaways were split up into two teams of four to participate in a reward challenge.
 While it initially looked like the yellow team had the competition in the bag – because Aurora blew through the first portion of the challenge – it was the blue team that ended up winning.

 Made up of Julie, Lauren, Wardog, and Rick, the blue team got on a boat and headed out to enjoy a warm mud bath, food, and wine.